cucumber/cucumber-jvm-starter-maven-java/README.md

 @IncludeTags("Zucchini")
 ```

-When using Maven, tags can be selected from the CLI using the `groups` and `excludedGroups` parameters.
+Tags can be selected from the CLI using the `groups` and `excludedGroups` parameters.
 These take a
 [JUnit5 Tag Expression](https://junit.org/junit5/docs/current/user-guide/#running-tests-tag-expressions).
 Note: When using JUnit, the `@` is not part of the tag.